parse-community/parse-php-sdk/README.md

 -------------

 The Parse PHP SDK gives you access to the powerful Parse cloud platform from your PHP app or script.
+Updated to work with the self-hosted Parse Server: https://github.com/parseplatform/parse-server

 Installation
 ------------